Kids sometimes need to take a deep breath to calm down.

 Place one hand on your heart and one on your tummy.
 Sit up straight and take a few slow breaths in and out of your nose.

-Notice where the breathe comes in and where it expands in your body.
+Notice where the breath comes in and where it expands in your body.
 It helps to do this breathing exercise laying down.

 I also use this after we have done some more vigorous exercises to help them notice their heartbeat.